bejayoharen/bjorg.github.io/_drafts/not-ai-first.md

     teaser: "/assets/2025/first30.jpg"
 ---

-In 2026, a lot of companies announced they are going "AI-First".
+In 2025, a lot of companies announced they are going "AI-First".
 Not everyone likes this: Duolingo, for example, came under a lot of fire for [their announcement](https://www.linkedin.com/posts/duolingo_below-is-an-all-hands-email-from-our-activity-7322560534824865792-l9vh/#).
 Most of the backlash they received came from people accusing them of replacing contractors and human nuance with AI.[^duo] That's a worthwhile conversation, but I'm here to consider something else: why the "AI-first" mindset is bad for business.

 What does it mean to be "AI-First"?
-The key element in being AI-First is to change the culture of the company so that everyone considers using AI to solve every task before trying to solve the problem via other means.[^def]
+The key element in being AI-First is a company culture in which everyone considers using AI to solve every task before trying to solve the problem via other means.[^def]

-I've got a few problems with the idea of jumping to AI first for _everything_.[^luddite]
+I've got a few problems with the idea of jumping first to AI _everything_.[^luddite]

 # AI lacks context